snps-virtualprototyping/ocx-qemu-arm/README.md

 | Cortex-A72  | ARMv8-A    |
 | Cortex-Max  | ARMv8-A    |

-Some Cortex-M and Cortex-R cores can be instatiated and have support for their instruction set and register visibility, but these have not been validated and require additional peripheral IP to be fully functional.
+Some Cortex-M and Cortex-R cores can be instantiated and have support for their instruction set and register visibility, but these have not been validated and require additional peripheral IP to be fully functional.

 ## Configuration Information